 These bracelets are made of silk thread and braided using the kumihimo technique, which has been practiced for over a thousand years in Japan.Kumihimo creates functional as well as decorative braided cords.

-The bracelets employ two types of kumihimo techniques: brown, orange, yellow and blue bracelets are made in "China braid" style while beige, red and green ones are in "Edo braid" style.
-"China braid" uses finer threads and 16 bobbins, making the cords with smooth surface and a "square tube" appearance.
+The bracelets employ two types of kumihimo techniques.
+The brown, orange, yellow and blue bracelets are made in "China braid" style while the beige, red and green ones are in "Edo braid" style.
+"China braid" uses finer threads and 16 bobbins, giving the cords a smooth surface and a "square tube" appearance.
 They are then tweaked so they twist naturally.
-"Edo braid" uses 8 bobbins and beautifully showcases a medley of colors.
+"Edo braid" uses 8 bobbins to beautifully showcases a medley of colors.

 All bracelets are fastened with odamaki, a small ball that symbolizes continuity and good luck.
 The bracelet can also be worn as a choker when stretched.

-- Avoid contact with water; silk thread is not treated with water repellant
+Avoid contact with water; silk thread is not treated with water repellent

 Who Makes It

 Showen Kumihimo was founded in 1948 in Kyoto.
-From dying to plying and twisting, the thread is prepared in-house; then it is braided into kumihimo and handcrafted into various accessories by the artisans.
+From dying to plying and twisting, all the processes for preparing thread are done in-house.
+The thread is then braided into kumihimo and handcrafted into various accessories by artisans.